To Our Visitors, Welcome Back

 Augusta's Experience Center

-Augusta's Experience Center, Augusta & Co. will reopen to the visitors and locals on Monday, June 15.
+Augusta's Experience Center, Augusta & Co. has reopened to locals and visitors.
 The visitor center and storefront will be operating on new hours and guidance for the public, with increased sanitation measures.

 Start Planning Your Visit

 This guide showcases Augusta’s multifaceted community and focuses on the city's vibrant arts & music scene, the abundance of outdoor adventures, signature events throughout the city, golf culture on and off the course, and much more.
 Home to soulful music legends James Brown and Jessye Norman, our city mixes soul in our art, entertainment, and delicious cuisine.